Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 For example: Canine Relaxin Test

 Relaxin is a hormone mainly secreted by the placenta of pregnant bitches.
 Therefore, detecting the presence of relaxin in the blood is considered a relatively specific method for confirming pregnancy in dogs.
 Some commercial rapid test kits are based on this principle.
-The generally recommended testing time is around 22-30 days after mating.
+The generally recommended testing time is around 22-30 days after breeding.

 Related tests provided by Tashikin: Progesterone Test

-- Possibility of False Negative/False Positive:Improper operation, inaccurate testing timing (too early or too late), individual differences in the bitch, or special physiological conditions (such as progesterone may also be elevated during false pregnancy) can affect the accuracy of the results.
+- Possibility of False Negative/False Positive:Improper operation, inaccurate testing time (too early or too late), individual differences in the bitch, or special physiological conditions (such as progesterone may also be elevated during false pregnancy) can affect the accuracy of the results.